heb12/fbrp/README.md

 `cc test.c fbrp.c && ./a.out`

 ## How it works:
-Like a typical compiler, it parses the string into a "token"
+Like a compiler, it parses the string into a tokens.
-tree.
 Then, it uses that to run through each token and figure out
 exactly what they all mean.
 There is currently no algorithm specification, but feel free to
 ask if you need any clarification.